-The Afghan Rug Shop is the only UK Label STEP licensee, ensuring fair and ethical production.
+The Afghan Rug Shop is the only UK Label STEP licensee for retail, ensuring fair and ethical production.
 Click here to see more.

 7 Market Street, Hebden Bridge, West Yorks, HX7 6EU